akikoo/one-web-boilerplate/README.md

 * A CSS preprocessor, either Sass (http://sass-lang.com/, default option with Compass (http://compass-style.org/)), or LESS (http://lesscss.org/) is used to compile the stylesheets.
 If you don't want to use a preprocessor, you can of course work with the CSS files directly.
-To do so, comment out &lt;css.compile.sass /&gt; macrodef call in /build/build.xml.
-Sass is used by default but if you prefer LESS, there's a commented out task for that too, in /build/build.xml.
-Another option would be to work on the scss files and generate CSS files on your local machine.
+By default, it's assumed that you compile Sass or LESS files on your local machine, and let the build process do the CSSLint check on your generated CSS files.
+(There are tasks for Sass and LESS processing in /build/build.xml (&lt;css.compile.sass /&gt; and &lt;css.compile.less /&gt; macrodef calls) but they are commented out.)
-    To do this, type one of the following commands in the terminal (replace the '{pathtoworkingcopy}' with your local path):
+    To compile CSS files on the fly, type one of the following commands in the terminal (replace the '{pathtoworkingcopy}' with your local path):

     a) using Sass:
        sass --watch /{pathtoworkingcopy}/webroot/assets/scss:/{pathtoworkingcopy}/webroot/assets/css